HP launches first products using Autonomy's tech

 HP has started selling Autonomy's technology, used by governments and multinationals, to small and medium-sized firms, he said.

-It acquired Autonomy as part of a shift toward higher-margin software that was accelerated with the arrival of former chief executive Leo Apotheker.
+It acquired Autonomy as part of a shift towards higher-margin software that was accelerated with the arrival of former chief executive Leo Apotheker.

-Shareholders were less enthusiastic about Apotheker's changes, resulting in his ousting in favor of former eBay boss Meg Whitman in September.
+Shareholders were less enthusiastic about Apotheker's changes, resulting in his ousting in favour of former eBay boss Meg Whitman in September.

 Lynch said he was relishing the opportunities available as part of the bigger group and, even after pocketing hundreds of millions of pounds from the deal, he was sticking around.